 - (b) The above transactions have been made at arm's length, on normal commercial terms and in the ordinary course of business. - (c) Outstanding balances at the year-end are unsecured and interest free.
-There has been no guarantees provided for any related party payables. - (d) There is no key management personnel at Company's level.
+There has been no guarantees provided for any related party payables.

-13. Holding Company
+13. HOLDING COMPANY

-The company considers Seychelles Petroleum Company Limited as its Holding company and Societe Seychelloise D'investissement Limited (SSI) as the Ultimate Holding Company, both Companies are incorporated and domiciled in Seychelles.
+The company considers Seychelles Petroleum Company Limited as its Holding Company and Societe Seychelloise D'investissement Limited (SSI) as the Ultimate Holding Company, both Companies are incorporated and domiciled in Seychelles.